rgreminger/tilburg-science-hub/docs/workflow/doc.md

-# Documentation
+# Documentation of Code and Workflow

-Documenting your projects, not only for others, but also for your future self (i.e., if you plan to continue working on the project after a while) is **absolutely crucial** to the long-term success of you as a researcher or analyst.
+Documenting your project's *workflow*, not only for others, but also for your future self (i.e., if you plan to continue working on the project after a while) is **absolutely crucial** to the long-term success of you as a researcher or analyst.

 Typically, you would like to

 - include an overall project documentation, and
 - one documentation each for each [submodule](directories.md).

 ## Main Project Documentation